dlmanning/script-injector/README.md

 ## How to use

 Just pipe a stream of html through script-injector.
-You can pass in either some stringified or a function object.
+You can pass in either some stringified code or a function object.
 What could be easier?

 ```javascript
 scriptInjector = require('script-injector');